-&lt;sup>5 In the first assessment on compliance with Recommendation ESRB/2014/1 (18 February 2018) the Banco de Portugal was graded by the ESRB as being fully compliant with the Recommendation.
-For further details see ESRB summary Compliance Report May 2019.
+6 In the first and second assessments on compliance with Recommendation ESRB/2014/ the Banco de Portugal was graded by the ESRB as being overall fully compliant with the Recommendation.
+For further details see ESRB Summary Compliance Report May 2019 and ESRB Summary Compliance Report May 2024.

-&lt;sup>6 The private non-financial sector comprises non-financial corporations and households.
+7 The private non-financial sector comprises non-financial corporations and households.

-&lt;sup>7 The total risk exposure amount is calculated in accordance with Article 92(3) of Regulation (EU) No 575/2013.
+8 The total risk exposure amount is calculated in accordance with Article 92(3) of Regulation (EU) No 575/2013.

-buffer rate set by the relevant authority of country i and applicable to exposures to country i, and $E{j,i}$ is the credit risk exposure amount to country i held by institution j.
+where $CCyB_j$ is the countercyclical capital buffer rate applied to institution j operating in Portugal, n is the number of countries to which institution j is exposed, $CCyB_i$ is the CCyB rate set by the relevant authority of country i and applicable to the relevant credit exposures located in country i, and $E{i,i}$ is the credit risk exposure amount located in country i held by institution j.

-Reciprocity or recognition of countercyclical buffer rates set by other countries
+Reciprocity or recognition of CCyB rates set by other countries

-In accordance with the applicable law, and for the purposes of calculating the institution-specific countercyclical buffer rate, buffer rates up to 2.5% set by an EEA Member State should be mutually and automatically reciprocated.
-If these are set by third-country authorities, they should be recognised, provided that the Banco de Portugal considers the framework underlying the setting of the third country's countercyclical capital buffer to be equivalent.
+In accordance with the applicable law, and for the purposes of calculating the institution-specific CCyB rate, buffer rates up to 2.5% set by an EEA Member State should be mutually and automatically reciprocated.
+If these are set by third-country authorities, they should be recognised, provided that the Banco de Portugal considers the framework underlying the setting of the third country's CCyB to be equivalent.
 When buffer rates set by EEA Member States or third countries exceed 2.5%, the Banco de Portugal will decide on their recognition on a case-by-case basis.
+10